KaryFramling/ciu/README.md

 # install.packages('devtools') # Uncomment if devtools wasn't installed already
 devtools::install_github('KaryFramling/ciu')
 ```
 **Remark**: If you get an error about inconsistency in Help file database, then restart R. This seems to happen if first removing `ciu` and then doing the install straight after.
 Apparently the un-install temporarily messes up the help database and this is not specific to `ciu`.

-Another option to install the binary package that can be downloaded from [here](ciu_0.1.0.tgz).

 # Running